 CVI: Causes, diagnosis and modern treatment options

-Chronic venous insufficiency (CVI) is a widespread disease of the venous system that affects millions of people worldwide.
-It is caused by inadequate functioning of the venous valves, which normally prevent the blood from flowing back from the legs to the heart.
-However, when these valves fail, blood backs up in the veins of the legs, which can lead to increased pressure, swelling and long-term damage such as varicose veins (varicosis), skin changes and even venous ulcers.
+Chronic venous insufficiency (CVI) is a widespread condition of the venous system that affects millions of people worldwide.
+It arises from inadequate function of the venous valves, which normally prevent the backflow of blood from the legs to the heart.
+However, if these valves fail, blood pools in the veins of the legs, leading to increased pressure, swelling, and long-term damage such as varicose veins (varicosis), skin changes, and even venous ulcers.

-CVI develops gradually and is often only recognized in later stages, when symptoms such as swelling, pain or visible varicose veins already appear.
+CVI develops insidiously and is often only recognized in later stages, when symptoms such as swelling, pain or visible varicose veins have already appeared.
 People who lead a sedentary lifestyle or have to stand for long periods at work are particularly affected.
-As the disease is chronic, its progression steadily worsens without treatment.
+As the disease is chronic, its course steadily worsens without treatment.
 Early diagnosis and the right treatment are crucial to improving the quality of life of those affected and preventing serious complications.

 Medically tested by: